Javdu10/Game-Dofus129/README.md

 - Change `KEYSTORE_PASSWORD` to a difficult password
 - In the CMS go to the settings of the Dofus plugin and click `Generate certificate`
-- From your VPS download the certificate and save it somewhere then change `CERTIFICATE_PATH` to where you saved it
+- From your VPS download the certificate and save it somewhere.
+Then change `CERTIFICATE_PATH` in the `AzuriomCommands.java` to the path you save the certificate
 - Add this code to your Game server source code :
 ```java
 	new AzuriomCommands(2333).start(); // 2333 can be any available port on your machine
 ```
 ## In Azuriom

-- Register you server in the server section of the admin panel
+- Make sure to register your server in the server section of the Azuriom admin panel

-- go to the shop plugin, add packages and add commands like `give {player} xxx 1` where xxx is an item id
+- Make sure to select the server you registered in the package that you're creating in the shop!

-Make sure to select the server you registered in the package you're creating in the shop!
+- create the commands you need in `parseCommand` function and write them in the command section of a package